Skoda Slavia 1.5 TSI drive review: Rockstar sedan with a need to lead

 Skoda Slavia has been launched in the market at a starting price of ₹10.69 lakh (ex showroom) but before you jump the gun, that's for the variant with the 1.0-litre TSI engine.
 And while this engine is peppy in its own right, there is a thunder twin with a bigger heart that promises to blow rivals away.

-Sure it is expected to be rather pricey - the price announcement takes place later today and this line will be updated, but with 150 hp and 250 Nm of torque, the more powerful Slavia is making a strong claim to take the fight beyond the realms of its segment and beyond the scope of its direct rivals.
+Sure it is quite pricey - the MT is at ₹16.19 lakh and DSG is at ₹17.79 lakh (ex showroom), but with 150 hp and 250 Nm of torque, the more powerful Slavia is making a strong claim to take the fight beyond the realms of its segment and beyond the scope of its direct rivals.

 For Skoda, the Slavia in itself is a brave move considering the current state of decline that the mid-size sedan has been in.
 But to offer a costly Slavia with the promise of a capable 1.5-litre TSI engine is outright brazen and all marks for the right intent.
 Aimed directly at anyone who has ever complained of mid-size sedans not being exciting enough to drive, the ‘elder’ Slavia's specs are camouflaged behind its pleasing European visual aesthetics to claim a spirited performance.
 How spirited?
 Read on: